Generic Strategies for Chemical Space Exploration: Strategies

 \subsection{Derivation Predicates}

 For the purpose of precise modeling and the problems with combinatorial explosion it is convenient to limit the possibilities of expansion.
-We define two variations of the concept of derivation predicates, which both introduces extra constraints in Eq.~\eqref{eq:ruleDef} to prune unwanted derivations.
-The strategies, $\stratLeftPredicate[P, Q']$ and $\stratRightPredicate[P, Q']$, are both defined in terms of a predicate, $P$, on a transformation rule and a multiset of graphs, and an inner strategy, $Q'$.
-For a left predicate with $P$ and $Q'$, each derivation $G\xRightarrow{p} H$ found by $Q'$ must satisfy $P(p, G)$.
-In a right predicate it must be $P(p, H)$ which is true.
+We define two variations of the concept of derivation predicates, which both introduce extra constraints in Eq.~\eqref{eq:ruleDef} to prune unwanted derivations. \JLA{The strategy $\stratLeftPredicate[P, Q']$ is defined by the predicate $P$ on a multiset of graphs and a transformation rule, and by the substrategy $Q'$.
+A candidate derivation from the graphs $G$ with the rule $p$ found by $Q'$, is only fully calculated and accepted if $P(G, p)$ is true.
+A right predicate strategy, $\stratRightPredicate[P, Q']$ is also defined by a predicate and a substrategy, though with the predicate $P$ evaluating a complete derivation.
+Thus, a derivation $G\xRightarrow{p} H$ is only accepted if $P(G\xRightarrow{p} H)$ is true.}

 As example, given a strategy $Q'$ we wish to produce only graphs with at most 42 vertices (atoms, in a chemical context).
+This requires a right predicate strategy as information about the right side of the derivation (the products) are needed.
 This can be specified with the following strategy:

+\JLA{Instead, we might want to restrict that some molecule $g$ should not be an educt in any reaction with the transformation rule being $r$.
+This constraint does not require the information of a complete derivation, and may as such be formulated as a left predicate strategy: